dscLabJNU/Data-Center-Network-Simulator/README.md

 # mtCloudSim
-mtCloudSim A Flow-level Network Simulator for Multi-tenant Cloud
+mtCloudSim is a flow-level network simulator for multi-tenant Cloud

 This simulator is downloaded for free.
 If you use the simulator, please cite the following paper.